kalyan659/noCodeWebsite/README.md

 - **Rapid Prototyping** – Quickly create MVPs, demos, and landing pages
 - **Automated Deployment** – Deploy generated websites with minimal effort
 - **Accessibility-Focused** – Encourages user-friendly and accessible designs
-- **Extensible Design** – Can be extended with AI-based or template-driven components
+- **Extensible Design** – Can be extended with AI-based or template-driven components.

 ---